 As a tech and non-tech decision-maker, you may lack expertise in product development.
 Without recognizing the signs that indicate the need for product development experts, you risk encountering challenges that could jeopardize your entire system.

 So, keep an eye out for technical and business signs, and know when it’s time to bring in product development experts!
-But, hey,

 What is product engineering?